alexmanrique/blog/_drafts/2025-09-20-using-cursor-ai-to-develop.md

 To use MCP you need an specific file called `./cursor/mcp.json` where you define which MCP's you will have available to develop.
 We talked about them in a previous post.

-Cursor adds files, files everytime that there's a change and you have to remove code that might not be useful or it's dead code that is not used anywhere, is like it's not taking into account all the code that has generated and then the cleaning has to be done manually.
+Cursor adds files everytime that there's a change and you have to remove code that might not be useful or it's dead code that is not used anywhere, is like it's not taking into account all the code that has generated and then the cleaning has to be done manually.
 It's prone to duplicate code so you have to tell explicetely that reuses code from another place to avoid repeating code one of the sins in developing software that is to duplicate code.

 It can be useful for testing because it can do curls to your application locally or in production, however once it has performed one time testing is like for every change it tries to test it automatically, also if you commit and push to your git repository one time, then also for every change it tries to commit and push automatically something annoying because before commiting to the repository I want to test that changes performed are working and there's no issue.